 At the NYU Steinhardt Screen Scoring program, we are dedicated to creating a generation of composers that thrive in all aspects of the modern media scoring industry.
 We oﬀer four exciting back-to-back summer workshops in film, television, videogame, and advertising, all in the epicenter of the global music and film industries, New York City.

-As a participant in these workshops, you will be mentored and critiqued by industry professionals in every step of the way.
+As a participant in these workshops, you will be mentored and critiqued by industry professionals every step of the way.
 Depending on your interests and focus, you can choose to apply to any combination of our workshops.
-You can even attend all four, and spend an exciting month in NYC immersed in screen scoring.
+You can even attend all four, and spend an exciting month immersed in screen scoring.